TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Icarus.md

 add rule name="Allow ICMPv4 Requests" protocol=icmpv4:8,any dir=in action=allow
 ```
 Press Ctrl+C, then ping your Linux VM to make sure everything is set up successfully.
-Press Ctrl+C, then ping your Linux VM to make sure everything is set up successfully.

 ## Ubuntu VM